Glenn Maxwell: Match-winning innings vs Afghanistan

 His monumental knock of 201* which consisted of 21 fours and 10 sixes is also the highest individual score by an Australian in an ODI match surpassing the previous best by Shane Watson who made 185* against Bangladesh in 2011.
 He also became the second fastest ever to score a double century in ODI cricket behind Ishan Kishan, as he completed the double hundred with a winning six to seal the deal for Australia facing 128 deliveries.
 He also scored the fastest ever World Cup double century.
 He became the first batsman to score a double century in an ODI run chase and broke Shane Watson's record for the highest individual score in a successful run chase in ODI cricket.
 He also surpassed Fakhar Zaman's record for the highest ever individual score by a batsman in the second innings of an ODI match.
 He also became only the third double centurion in the history of World Cups after Chris Gayle and Martin Guptill.
 Maxwell was also the first batsman to score a World Cup double century while batting second and also registered the highest individual score by an Australian in a World Cup match.
 He also became the first ever batsman to score a double century in ODI history while batting at number 6 or lower down the order which also eventually broke Kapil Dev's record of 175* for the highest individual score in ODI history while batting at no. 6 position or lower.
 His innings of 201* came in a run chase which was lesser than target of 300 and it was the first such instance where a batsman made a score of 200 or more in an ODI innings where the target was set less than 300 to chase.
 He also became the first ever middle order batsman as well as non-opener to score a double century in Cricket World Cup history.

 Alongside the team captain, Pat Cummins, he shattered the previous record held by Zimbabwean pair, Dave Houghton and Iain Butchart, for one of the highest ever eighth wicket partnership in the history of Cricket World Cups in the match against Afghanistan.
-Maxwell and Cummins shared an unbeaten stand of 202, out of which Maxwell was the chief contributor with 179 runs; Cummins contributed 12 runs.
+Maxwell and Cummins shared an unbeaten stand of 202, out of which Maxwell was the chief contributor with 179 runs (201* total); Cummins contributed 12 runs.
 Maxwell and Cummins batted together at a time when the team was reeling at a precarious position when they lost 7 wickets for just 91 runs, with 201 still needed to chase the target of 292 runs.
 Maxwell's achievements and records in the match drew praise from cricket legends, including Sachin Tendulkar, who described Maxwell's innings as "the best ODI knock I've seen in my life."